slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"If you are afraid of loneliness, don’t marry."
 -- Anton Chekhov [1860]*

+> *It is astonishing what foolish things one can temporarily believe if one thinks too long alone."
+-- John Maynard Keynes [1883]*

 > *"I am lonely, yet not everybody will do.
 I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them»."
 -- Anaïs Nin [1903]*

+> *"Loneliness is the poverty of self; solitude is the richness of self."
+-- May Sarton [1912]*

 > *"Being alone never felt right.
 Sometimes it felt good, but it never felt right."
 -- Charles Bukowski [1920]*